evert/evert.github.com/_posts/2016/2016-12-14-working-with-hal-in-put.md

 > Any “_embedded” resources will typically be described as properties of the
 > resource, and point to the mediatype relevant to the embedded resource.

-This is one of the top hits for this google search and pretty much implies that a HAL document (with `_links`) is only meant to be returned from a `GET` request and not sent along with a `PUT`.
+This is one of the top hits for this Google search and pretty much implies that a HAL document (with `_links`) is only meant to be returned from a `GET` request and not sent along with a `PUT`.
 Two different media-types depending on which direction the data flows.